VSablin/covid19_shiny_dashboard/README.md

 ## Deployment

-The application hosted in https://eduardosb89.shinyapps.io/covid_dashboard.
+The application is hosted in https://eduardosb89.shinyapps.io/covid_dashboard.
 To deploy it, you must open RStudio and log in as my personal user.
 Then, syncrhonise RStudio with shinyapps and deploy.

 ## Data input